buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcPlate.md

 * Solid: IfcExtrudedAreaSolid is required,
-* Profile: IfcArbitraryClosedProfileDef,
-IfcArbitraryProfileDefWithVoids, IfcRectangleProfileDef,
-IfcCircleProfileDef, IfcEllipseProfileDef shall be supported.
+* Profile: IfcArbitraryClosedProfileDef, IfcArbitraryProfileDefWithVoids, IfcRectangleProfileDef, IfcCircleProfileDef, IfcEllipseProfileDef shall be supported.
 * Extrusion: The profile can be extruded perpendicularly or non-perpendicularly to the plane of the swept profile.

-The following additional constraints apply to the 'SweptSolid' representation, when an IfcMaterialLayerSetUsage is assigned to the IfcPlate:
+The following additional constraints apply when an _IfcMaterialLayerSetUsage_ is used:

-* Solid: IfcExtrudedAreaSolid is required,
-* Profile: IfcArbitraryClosedProfileDef,
-IfcRectangleProfileDef, IfcRoundedRectangleProfileDef,
-IfcCircleProfileDef, IfcEllipseProfileDef shall be supported.
-* Extrusion: The profile can be extruded perpendicularly or non-perpendicularly to the plane of the swept profile.
 * Material: The definition of the IfcMaterialLayerSetUsage, particularly of the OffsetFromReferenceLine and the ForLayerSet.TotalThickness, has to be consistent to the 'SweptSolid' representation.

 ![standard plate](../../../../figures/ifcslab_standard-layout1.gif)